 If your grandkids are traveling with you, they will love riding the Polar Express to the North Pole, operated by the Durango & Silverton Narrow Gauge Railroad.
 The railroad offers several holiday-themed rides.
 Adults will enjoy the Cascade Canyon Winter Train ride with the glistening San Juan Mountains.

 Colorado is filled with adorable small towns that will make you think of Hallmark movies.
-From sleigh rides to Santa runs, the state excels at holiday festivity.
-These towns are full of Christmas spirit and sparkling lights and are sure to help you make Hallmark moments of your own.
+From sleigh rides to Santa runs, the state excels at holiday festivities.
+These towns are full of Christmas spirit and sparkling lights sure to help you make Hallmark moments of your own.

 January and January are the coldest with temperatures ranging between 16°F and 46°F during the festivity season.
 Even though there is an average of more than 300 days of sunshine in Colorado each year, Colorado gets plenty of snow during the fall, winter, and spring months.

 Colorado’s position far inland and great distance from any large bodies of water result in it having hot summers and cold winters with relatively large temperature differences throughout the day.

 Were Hallmark Colorado Christmas Movies Actually Filmed in Colorado?